 Music at the Gate is a monthly musical event that takes place during the summer in front of the iconic Laurence’s gate in Drogheda.
-This striking monument built in the twelfth century is a key part of Drogheda’s heritage and since Music at the Gate began in September 2017, it has been used as an icon for the Fleadh Cheoil in 2018.
+This striking monument built in the twelfth century is a key part of Drogheda’s heritage and since Music at the Gate began in September 2017, it has been used as an icon for the Fleadh Cheoil in 2018 and 2019.

 Purpose and mission